vando026/surgeon/docs/4-Customer-methods.md

 ### Customer names data

-The `c3IdMap` method reads in a `/FileStore/Geo_Utils/c3ServiceConfig*.csv` file from Databricks, and converts it to a `Map[Int, String]` with the customer Ids and names, respectively.
+The customer names and ids are read from the `/FileStore/Geo_Utils/c3ServiceConfig*.csv` file from Databricks, which is converted to a `Map[Int, String]`.

-For this demonstration, I use toy customer data from the Test folder.
+For this demonstration, I use fake customer data from the Test folder.

 ```scala mdoc
 import conviva.surgeon.Customer._